ross1jk/EmployeeDirectory/README.md

 ## Description

-As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+In this Employee Directory application, an employee or manager is able to view the entire employee directory at once so they have quick access to their information.

-An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
-It would be particularly helpful to be able to filter employees by name.
+The user is able to view non-sensitive data about other employees.
+With the option to sort employees alphabetically, and search by first name, last name or state.

 ## Tableof Contents